ECV-Lab-KULeuven/ECV-Lab-KULeuven.github.io/docs/singularity.md

 # Singularity ~ Apptainer

+!!! abstract "One sentence abstraction"
+    Singularity is a container platform designed for high-performance computing (HPC) that packages entire software environments into portable, reproducible images, allowing you to run applications seamlessly across different systems

 Singularity was created to run complex applications on HPC clusters in a simple, portable, and reproducible way.
 First developed at Lawrence Berkeley National Laboratory, it quickly became popular at other HPC sites, academic sites, and beyond.
 The user base continues to expand, with Singularity now used across industry and academia in many areas of work.